fzero/lhl-lectures/w1d4-callbacks/README.md

 ## Reasoning behind the term "callback"

-You'll find that most JS documentation refers to function parameters as _callbacks_, which can be a bit confusing (what exactly are we calling back?), but there's a reason behind it.
+You'll find that most JS documentation refers to function arguments as _callbacks_, which can be a bit confusing (what exactly are we calling back?), but there's a reason behind it.

 There are several operations that can take time to be completed - especially ones related to network connections.
 The people who designed Javascript opted to keep the language fast by making most operations that take time  _asynchronous_, meaning that the main program _won't wait for them to be completed_.